krasimir/actml/README.md

 ## How it works

 The code that we write follows the [JSX syntax](https://facebook.github.io/jsx/).
 You don't have to learn anything new.
 If you ever worked with React you already know how to write code that Dactory understands.
+Grab the library by running `npm install dactory` or `yarn install dactory` and you are ready to go.
+Dactory assumes that you already have setup that transpiles JSX.

 ### Core API